 And when it relates specifically to dermatology and skin of color, we have to acknowledge that many diseases look different in skin of color, and people need to be educated about what that presentation looks like.
 Unfortunately, a lot of our [textbooks, journals, and educational material] for a long time [have] disproportionately shown the diseases in lighter skin color.

-People have been educated and trained to recognize these conditions in lighter skin to the point where oftentimes it’s considered the “classic” or “typical” presentation, [but] that’s not necessarily what’s classic or typical in darker skin.
+People have been educated and trained to recognize these conditions in lighter skin to the point where often it’s considered the “classic” or “typical” presentation, [but] that’s not necessarily what’s classic or typical in darker skin.
 So, it is really the responsibility of all of us in healthcare to make sure that the educational materials that are out there are representative of all skin types and backgrounds.

-[Also,] there are diseases and conditions in dermatology [that] include skin, hair, and nails that disproportionately affect People of Color or uniquely affect People of Color.
+There are diseases and conditions in dermatology [that] include skin, hair, and nails that disproportionately affect People of Color or uniquely affect People of Color.
 And I think people also need to be aware of those conditions, [so these] are the things that I would say, from an education standpoint, I would want readers to recognize.

 The importance of education